-Matt Rossiter discusses best practices for ongoing vetting of security cleared staff in government and private contracting.
+Matt Rossiter discusses best practices for ongoing security vetting for staff in government and private contracting with clearances.
 Matt is the Director of Tradecraft at Fivecast, working with customers to help them adopt open-source intelligence best practices.
 With 20+ years of experience in Australian Government National Security, Matt brings a deep understanding of how Fivecast’s solutions can be practically applied.

 An interesting document passed my desk the other day.
 It was the July 2020 scorecard update for the President’s Management Agenda – Security Clearance, Suitability/Fitness, and Credentialing Reform.
 I know!
 My version of interesting and yours might not be the same, but hear me out.
 The timing was interesting for me, as I’d just finished a Fivecast white paper on ‘Security Vetting in the Internet Age’, to meet demand for education on this topic in the government security vetting industry.
 Fivecast has a range of capabilities to automate background checking against a full range of online data sources.
 More on that later.